๐Ÿซถ๐ŸฝPsychology of Language

 Why This Matters

-Second language acquisition (SLA) sits at the intersection of cognitive psychology, developmental psychology, and social psychology—three areas the AP exam loves to test together.
+Second language acquisition (SLA) sits at the intersection of cognitive psychology, developmental psychology, and social psychology.
 You're being tested on your ability to explain why some learners achieve fluency while others plateau, and how factors like critical periods, motivation types, and cognitive processes interact to shape language learning outcomes.
-These concepts connect directly to broader themes you'll see throughout the course: nature vs. nurture, individual differences, and the role of environment in shaping behavior.
+These concepts connect directly to broader themes in the psychology of language: nature vs. nurture, individual differences, and the role of environment in shaping behavior.

-Don't just memorize a list of factors—know what psychological principle each one demonstrates.
-When an FRQ asks about language development, you need to identify whether the question targets biological constraints (like the critical period), cognitive mechanisms (like working memory), or social-environmental influences (like immersion).
-Understanding the category of each factor will help you construct stronger, more conceptually organized responses.
+Don't just memorize a list of factors.
+Know what psychological principle each one demonstrates.
+When a question asks about language development, identify whether it targets biological constraints (like the critical period), cognitive mechanisms (like working memory), or social-environmental influences (like immersion).
+Understanding the category of each factor will help you build stronger, more organized responses.

 Biological and Developmental Factors

 These factors reflect the brain's built-in timeline for language learning.
-Neuroplasticity decreases with age, making certain aspects of language acquisition—especially pronunciation—harder to master after childhood.
+Neuroplasticity decreases with age, making certain aspects of language acquisition harder to master after childhood.

 Age of Acquisition

-• Critical period hypothesis—proposes an optimal window for language learning, typically before puberty, when the brain is most receptive to phonological input
+The critical period hypothesis (associated with Eric Lenneberg) proposes an optimal window for language learning, roughly before puberty, when the brain is most receptive to phonological input.
+After this window narrows, acquiring native-like pronunciation becomes significantly harder.

 • Younger learners achieve more native-like pronunciation and intuitive grammar use due to greater neural plasticity